MicrosoftDocs/azure-stack-docs/azure-managed-lustre/customer-managed-encryption-keys.md

 1. [Create a managed identity](#create-a-user-assigned-managed-identity) that can access that key vault.
 1. When creating the file system, [choose customer-managed key encryption](#create-the-azure-managed-lustre-file-system-with-customer-managed-encryption-keys) and specify the key vault, key, and managed identity to use.

-These steps are explained in more detail below.
+This article explains these steps in more detail.

 After you create the file system, you can't change between customer-managed keys and Microsoft-managed keys.